Stage 4: Lo Manthang → Konchok Ling (4100m) → Nyiphu → Garphu → Nyamdo → Tinggar (4030m) → Namgyal (3910m) → Lo Manthang.

 Today is a loop run to the north of Lo Manthang on a mixture of terrain, from grazing pastures to surreal arid landscapes.
-If it were anywhere else in the world, it would make a classic trail race.
+If it were anywhere else in the world, it would make a classic trail race on its own.

 Leaving Lo, we descend to cross a river before making a long steady climb along the road that heads for China/Tibet.
 The trails from here are level, crossing rivers and winding from ancient village to ancient village and onto the caves.
 But first we divert along a dry valley to its head to perhaps the only check point on a race with cave paintings in the Tibetan Buddhist style.